morrita/cammy/README.md

-Cammy, is a Python project aimed at using a respberry pi as a security camera by providing email alerts and integration with Dropbox.
+Cammy, is a Python project aimed at using a Raspberry pi as a security camera by providing email alerts and integration with Dropbox.

 Installation Instructions: